 The Life Aquatic

 and the Guppy Buttress).
 It is accessed via the North Vista Trail.
 The Life Aquatic is essentially a 5.9 route with one short section of bolt protected, 5.11- stemming.
 Although the route does wander somewhat between ledgy terrain, it links some quality pitches of climbing (pitches 2 and 3 in particular) and tops out back at the rim, a few minutes from the North Vista Trail.
-The route starts getting shade in the late afternoon, and could be combined with Lauren’s Arete for a longer day.
+The route starts getting shade in the late afternoon, and could be combined with Laurens Arete

-P1 – 90’ (5.7) Climb a short pitch up the lower angle granite trough with sparse protection.
+P1.
+90 (5.7).
+Climb a short pitch up the lower angle granite trough with sparse protection.
 Exit right onto a massive granite ledge (do not continue up and left).
 Look for a bolt on the next pitch.

-P2 – 120’ (5.11-) Head up the dihedral, clip a single bolt, pull crux – a few desperate moves of friction stemming that is well-protected.
-Finish the pitch on 5.9 alternating flakes and cracks – move right onto the face and belay under a large roof.
+P2.
+120 (5.11-).
+Head up the dihedral, clip a single bolt, pull crux a few desperate moves of friction stemming that is well-protected.
+Finish the pitch on 5.9 alternating flakes and cracks move right onto the face and belay under a large roof.

-P4 – 180’ (5.9) Climb the squeeze chimney/OW until you reach easy terrain.
+P4.
+180 (5.9).
+Climb the squeeze chimney/OW until you reach easy terrain.
 Continue up low 5th, staying right of a large juniper.
 Climb another short steep section which leads to a ledge.

-P5 – 160’ (5.9) Lead up the blocky terrain on the left side of the ledge to a grassy terrace above.
+P5.
+160 (5.9).
+Lead up the blocky terrain on the left side of the ledge to a grassy terrace above.
 Trend left below a large pegmatite tower/block.
 Around the corner locate a short, thin hands crack which leads to a belay at a tree.

-Unrope, head left and 4th class a short distance to the rim.
+Unrope, head left. and 4th class a short distance to the rim.
 Return to North Vista Trail.

 Hike the North Vista Trail for about 0.5 - 0.75 miles.
-Enter the Guppy Gully at the first major sandstone drainage heading into the canyon on the left (about 300’ past an overlook sign).
+Enter the Guppy Gully at the first major sandstone drainage heading into the canyon on the left (about 300 past an overlook sign).
 Head down the gully for about 30 minutes, through many sections of easy down climbing and one short, fixed rappel.
-Pass a large, stand alone, pegmatite aręte (about 400’ tall) on your left.
+Pass a large, stand alone, pegmatite arête (about 400 tall) on your left.
 Look for water streaked slabs on your right.
 When the gully opens up at the base of the water streaked slabs, walk past a cairn which marks the start of Yellow Submarine

-Standard double rack plus (1) #4.
+Standard double rack plus (1) #4 and bolts on P2.